doctorwidget/clui-om/doc/react.rst

 .. note::

-    Because this state object is *mutable*, you won't usually use it directly in your ``Om`` code. *Replacing multiple mutable local state objects in favor of a single immutable global state object is THE fundamental paradigm shift when you move from React to Om.*
+    Om provides a wrapped version of ``state`` for any component, should you choose to use it.
+The Om version is an immutable atom under the hood, of course.

-However, it's still important to know that naked React code uses ``this.state`` extensively, so you aren't confused when you peruse naked React code.
+It's important to know that naked React code often makes extensive use of ``this.state``.
+Don't be confused by this when you peruse naked React code!

 Event Handling